What you'll gain

 - 1

-Stand upright holding a dumbbell in each hand at your sides with a neutral grip, arms fully extended and shoulders packed down.
+Stand tall with a dumbbell in each hand at your sides and your feet shoulder-width apart.

 - 2